 Femininity and Feminism in Tango (II)

-Some people argue that any gender can play the opposite gender role just as well if given the chance, which I doubt (see comment).
-Men are not good at playing the feminine role, not because they are not allowed, but because they are inherently masculine.
-A man does not possess a woman's soft, light, and flexible body, nor does he share her psyche, which has evolved due to women's reproductive nature and their intrinsic need for beauty (to attract males), affection, and security.
-These traits influence how women dance.
-Conversely, women do not have the build and strength of men, nor do they possess the male psyche shaped by men’s hunting nature and their instinctual drive for initiative, control, and protection of loved ones.
+Some argue that anyone can assume the opposite gender’s role just as effectively if given the chance, but I have my doubts (see comment).
+Men are not good at playing the feminine role, not because they are prohibited from doing so, but because they are inherently masculine.
+A man does not possess a woman’s soft, light, and flexible body, nor does he share the psyche shaped by her reproductive nature—her intrinsic need for beauty (to attract a mate), affection, and security.
+These traits influence the way women dance.
+Conversely, women do not have the physical build and strength of men, nor do they possess the male psyche shaped by men’s hunting nature and their instinctual drive for initiative, control, and protection of loved ones.
 If men and women were naturally suited to opposite roles, tango would have evolved differently.

-Near my house, a female goose is hatching under a tree, while a male goose guards nearby, ensuring the female remains undisturbed.
-When passing that tree, I have to make a detour because the male goose does not allow me to get close; he is highly protective of his partner.
-Could the male hatch and the female guard?
-Perhaps, but that arrangement would not feel as natural or fitting.
-Masculinity and femininity are characteristics of the sexes, essential to the species’ well-being.
-The male is typically strong, assertive, protective, and aggressive—a good father and guardian, if you will.
-The female is typically soft, attractive, submissive, and affectionate—a good mother and caregiver, if you will.
-These characteristics enable the sexes to attract each other and form sustainable relationships beneficial for offspring.
-People often fail to appreciate the workings of nature and strive to alter them.
-However, what is natural stems from millions of years of evolution and is, as a result, the most optimal and effective way.
-Interfering with nature often leads to disastrous consequences, such as climate change, environmental catastrophes, mysterious diseases, sterility, birth defects, the disruption of the natural order between the sexes, and the decline of the family and its value system, etc. (see Tango and Gender Issues).
-Those who believe they are smarter than nature or God are harming us all with their ignorant interference with nature.
+Near my home, a female goose is nesting beneath a tree while her mate stands guard, ensuring she remains undisturbed.
+Whenever I pass by, I must take a detour because the male goose will not allow me to come close—his protective instinct is unwavering.
+Could their roles be reversed?
+Perhaps.
+But would it feel natural?
+Likely not.
+Masculinity and femininity are essential traits, deeply ingrained in the well-being of any species.
+The male is typically strong, assertive, and protective—a guardian and provider.
+The female, in contrast, is soft, nurturing, and affectionate—a caregiver and mother.
+These qualities foster attraction, sustain relationships, and create stable environments for offspring.
+People often fail to appreciate the workings of nature, attempting to alter what has evolved over millions of years.
+Such interfering with nature often leads to disastrous consequences: climate change, environmental catastrophes, mysterious diseases, sterility, birth defects, the disruption of the natural order between the sexes, and the breakdown of family structures and the family-based value system, etc. (see Tango and Gender Issues).
+Those who believe they are smarter than God are harming us all with their ignorant interference with nature.

-Tango embodies the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that harmony between genders is achieved through mutual respect, submission, accommodation, and cooperation—not antagonism, animosity, confrontation, or power struggles, and that love triumphs over hostility.
-While individualism and feminism emphasize individuality and independence, tango focuses on the the oneness and harmony of their union.
+Argentine tango embodies the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that harmony between genders is achieved through mutual respect, submission, accommodation, and cooperation—not antagonism, animosity, confrontation, or power struggles, and that love triumphs over hostility.
+While individualism and feminism emphasize the independence of an individual person or gender, tango focuses on the the solidarity and harmony of their union.
 It calls for friendliness, submission, humility, adaptability, cooperation, agreeableness, and yielding.
-Tango demonstrates that the sexes can form a harmonious relationship by embracing these values.
-Despite the challenges tango faces in the West, it continues to positively influence lives.
-Without adopting these values, we cannot fully enjoy either the dance or the relationship between sexes (see Tango and Gender Interdependence).
+Tango demonstrates that men and women can form a harmonious relationship by embracing these values.
+Despite the challenges tango faces in the West, it continues to positively influence lives, because unless we adopt these values, we cannot fully enjoy either the dance or the relationship between sexes (see Tango and Gender Interdependence).

 March 31, 2013